alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-03-sufi-orders-litanies-adhkar.md

 locale: en
 lang: en
 note: true
-excerpt: "The Sufi orders and the litanies are considered acts of Bid'ah (innovation in religion) like the famous religious orders of Al-Tijaniyyah and Al-Kattaniyyah. "
+summary: "The Sufi orders and the litanies are considered acts of Bid'ah (innovation in religion) like the famous religious orders of Al-Tijaniyyah and Al-Kattaniyyah. "
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz